 Permit area shown in yellow and prospect outlines representing 4-way structural closures shown by the orange polygons

-The partnership is preparing to drill at least 1 exploration well in 2018-2020, period during which the Canterbury Basin should see greater exploration activity.
-Royal Dutch Shell plc, Mitsui & Co. and OMV Group are envisaging drilling the adjacent PEP 54863 and PEP 50119 in 2018-2020.
-New Zealand Oil & Gas and Beach Energy Ltd are envisaging drilling the adjacent PEP 52717 in 2018-2020 too.
+The joint venture is planning to drill one exploration well in 2020.
+Overall, the Canterbury Basin should see greater exploration activity: Mitsui & Co. and OMV Group are envisaging drilling the adjacent PEP 54863 and PEP 50119 in 2018-2020.
+New Zealand Oil & Gas and Beach Energy Ltd are envisaging drilling the adjacent PEP 52717 in 2018-2020, as well.